allenabraham777/stream-as-it/readme.md

 5.  **Open in Browser:**

-Open your browser and navigate to `http://localhost:3000` to access the One-Click Streamer.
+Open your browser and navigate to `http://localhost:5173` to access the Stream As It.

 ## Project Status